claudiobritof/Upload-DB-and-Poker-SQL-queries/README.md

 Table ‘clientes’:
   Id: customer's id.
 Can be crossed with the customer_id information in the result table.
   Sexo: player's gender, being m=male and f=female.
+  Data_nascimento: year, month and day of birth of the player.
+  Data_cadastro: date and time when the player registered.
+  Cidade: city where the player lives.
+  Sigla: UF (“Federative Unity”, in Brazil is the same as “state”) where the player lives.

+Considering these tables, the following questions will be answered using SQL: